Tell me and I forget. Teach me and I remember. Involve me and I learn.

 ● The applicant must earn or have earned at least 200 points through relevant educational experiences, achievements and / or service to the profession in the Greater Philadelphia region.

 ● These earned points will be self-reported to the Philadelphia Master Guides (PMG) Panel, and subject to its review and approval.

 ● The applicant will be listed on the APT website as a PMG candidate.

 STEP III - THE WRITTEN EXAMINATION

 ● The applicant must successfully complete a thorough written examination.
 This exam will assess the candidate’s mastery of tour subject(s) as well as an understanding of tour guiding techniques and tour organization.
 The exam will feature comprehensive essay questions and must be completed in three hours.
 It will be graded by the three member PMG Panel.
-The panel for 2015 includes past APT President, Ed Mauger, Education Committee Member Sara Richardson and Present APT president Bob Skiba.
+The panel for 2017 includes Certified Master Guide Sheila McLaughlin, Education Committee Member Sara Richardson and Past APT president Bob Skiba.

 ● The fee for the examination is $50.

 ● The applicant will be reviewed on tour by at least three people, who may be drawn from members of the PMG Panel, APT Certified Master Guides or an industry representative from outside APT.